Fundamental Analysis Guides

 Using the Pietroski F-Score also aids in portfolio diversification and risk management.
 By selecting stocks based on a structured financial analysis, investors can build a diversified portfolio that balances risk and reward.

 A diversified portfolio reduces exposure to individual stock volatility.
 High F-Score stocks are generally financially strong, which may lower investment risks.
-This approach aligns with portfolio theories like the Markowitz Portfolio Theory, which emphasizes diversification to minimize risk.
-An example of this can be found in the Indonesia Stock Market.
+This approach aligns with portfolio theories such as Markowitz Portfolio Theory, which emphasize diversification to minimize risk.
+An example of this can be found in the Indonesian Stock Market.

 Tools and Resources for Investors

 Investors can leverage various tools and resources to use the Piotroski F-Score effectively.
-Excel templates are commonly used for calculating the F-Score, but they are laborious.
+Excel templates are commonly used to calculate the F-Score, but they are laborious to use.
 Online platforms like Stock Rover offer screeners that rank stocks based on their F-Scores.

 Limitations and Considerations of the Piotroski F-Score